ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Supabase Authentication in React?
-It’s Easier Than You Think… Here’s How! - <a href="https://medium.com/@wl8380/supabase-authentication-in-react-its-easier-than-you-think-here-s-how-e5bb9c6dc549?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Hooks Best Practices: Write Cleaner, Faster, and Smarter Components - <a href="https://javascript.plainenglish.io/react-hooks-best-practices-write-cleaner-faster-and-smarter-components-e694495ff308?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `SATYAJIT ROUT`**

+<blockquote>“Hooks are the new foundation of React — but only when used right.”
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+Building a Pet Adoption Platform Using Next.js, Graph QL and Clerk - <a href="https://medium.com/@bashorundolapo/building-a-pet-adoption-platform-using-next-js-graph-ql-and-clerk-4501c3af89d9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Unicorn Day`**
+✍️ **posted by `Bashorun Dolapo`**

-<blockquote>Authentication… It’s one of those things every app needs… but implementing it from scratch?
-Often, a headache. 🤯 Databases, password…
+<blockquote>Hey there, fellow developers and pet enthusiasts!
 Continue reading on Medium »</blockquote>

-<h3>2.
-Building a Scalable Design System in React with Tailwind CSS and ShadCN/UI - <a href="https://blog.cubed.run/building-a-scalable-design-system-in-react-with-tailwind-css-and-shadcn-ui-6274d69897c0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nesan`**

-<blockquote>Not a member yet?
-Read for FREE
-Continue reading on Cubed »</blockquote>

 <h3>3.
-Mastering useContext in React: Real Interview Questions with Code-Ready Solutions - <a href="https://coderraj07.medium.com/mastering-usecontext-in-react-real-interview-questions-with-code-ready-solutions-f013e40df74d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Problem You Didn’t Think You Have: Why JSX is Broken - <a href="https://medium.com/@resti.guay/the-problem-you-didnt-think-you-have-why-jsx-is-broken-d047bef619f2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rajendra Bisoi`**
+✍️ **posted by `Resti Guay`**

-<blockquote>Here are 5 useContext interview questions with full code solutions.
-Each question includes a prompt and a React solution with context…
+<blockquote>By the creator of Juris.JS Framework
 Continue reading on Medium »</blockquote>

 <h3>4.
-How I Build Business-Focused Mobile Apps That Clients Can Actually Launch - <a href="https://javascript.plainenglish.io/how-i-build-business-focused-mobile-apps-that-clients-can-actually-launch-bb11e845d114?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React’s Evolving Vision: Dispelling Misconceptions and Navigating the Framework Frontier - <a href="https://medium.com/bofoss/reacts-evolving-vision-dispelling-misconceptions-and-navigating-the-framework-frontier-49cc907c4c31?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mandy Sidana`**

+<blockquote>The landscape of web development, particularly within the React ecosystem, has undergone a palpable shift, generating considerable…
+Continue reading on bofoss »</blockquote>

+<h3>5.
+Building My Own React Component Library — Part 2: Crafting the Perfect Modal with Portals - <a href="https://javascript.plainenglish.io/building-my-own-react-component-library-part-2-crafting-the-perfect-modal-with-portals-42bd15eb19db?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ssemugabi james`**
+✍️ **posted by `Akshat!404`**

-<blockquote>In today’s digital space, everyone wants a mobile app — but most apps never reach the finish line.
-They’re either half-built, stuck in…
+<blockquote>Today, we’re diving deeper — crafting a fully accessible, customizable Modal component that leverages our Portal foundation.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
-Creating Reusable React Components: A Modern Design Pattern Guide - <a href="https://medium.com/@nanditsareria/creating-reusable-react-components-a-modern-design-pattern-guide-21701d759879?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nanditsareria`**

-<blockquote>“Don’t repeat yourself.
-Reuse yourself.” — Jeff Atwood
-Continue reading on Medium »</blockquote>

 <h3>6.
-Exploring Visual Intelligence with ReactJS in AI Dashboards - <a href="https://medium.com/@EmilyTechWriter/exploring-visual-intelligence-with-reactjs-in-ai-dashboards-7288fedcf652?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Did the Variable Cross the Road?
+To Find Its Scope! - <a href="https://medium.com/@kkduniya/why-did-the-variable-cross-the-road-to-find-its-scope-ffd9176161f9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `EmilyTechWriter`**
+✍️ **posted by `kkduniya  solutions`**

-<blockquote>In today’s data-heavy world, dashboards play a big role.
-But it’s not just about showing numbers it’s about understanding them.
-That’s…
+<blockquote>Have you ever lost your pen and found it in your pocket the whole time?
+ That’s kind of what JavaScript scope feels like.
 Continue reading on Medium »</blockquote>

+<h3>7.
+Don’t Make These 4 Common useState Errors in React!  - <a href="https://medium.com/codetodeploy/dont-make-these-4-common-usestate-errors-in-react-97fcb1317957?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `StackSnacker`**

+<blockquote>While coding with React, effective state management is the key to having fast and stable applications.
+There are, nonetheless, some common…
+Continue reading on CodeToDeploy »</blockquote>

+<h3>8.
+React vs React Native: Which One Should You Choose? - <a href="https://technource.medium.com/react-vs-react-native-which-one-should-you-choose-040226bae0bc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Technource Pvt Ltd`**

+<blockquote>“We’re changing the world with technology” — Bill Gates
+Continue reading on Medium »</blockquote>

+<h3>9.
+My Journey from Beginner to 1 Year in Frontend: Lessons & Tips for New Devs - <a href="https://medium.com/@prathvikashetty343/my-journey-from-beginner-to-1-year-in-frontend-lessons-tips-for-new-devs-897fb4d79d77?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Prathvika Shetty`**

+<blockquote>Frontend Developer at Codewave
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-From 19 to 345 Organic Clicks Daily: Technical SEO Lessons from 90 Days of Implementation - <a href="https://medium.com/@brendan_bambery/from-19-to-345-organic-clicks-daily-technical-seo-lessons-from-90-days-of-implementation-9aa6f6538441?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Pet Adoption Platform Using Next.js, Graph QL and Clerk - <a href="https://medium.com/@bashorundolapo/building-a-pet-adoption-platform-using-next-js-graph-ql-and-clerk-4501c3af89d9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Brendan Bambery`**
+✍️ **posted by `Bashorun Dolapo`**

-<blockquote>Note: Code examples and parameter names have been generalized to focus on the technical implementation rather than specific app content.
+<blockquote>Hey there, fellow developers and pet enthusiasts!
 Continue reading on Medium »</blockquote>

 <h3>2.
-Top 15 Next.js Interview Questions (Part 2) — Advanced Concepts You Must Know - <a href="https://javascript.plainenglish.io/top-15-next-js-interview-questions-part-2-advanced-concepts-you-must-know-8bd836267899?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Dynamic Routing in Next.js — Build Pages That Grow With Your App ⚙️ - <a href="https://medium.com/@TheblogStacker/dynamic-routing-in-next-js-build-pages-that-grow-with-your-app-%EF%B8%8F-13a629e108ba?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `The Blog Stacker - Tech Writer✨`**

+<blockquote>“The more flexible your routes, the more scalable your app.”
+Continue reading on Medium »</blockquote>

+<h3>3.
+Next.js Tutorial: How to Use Server and Client Components - <a href="https://javascript.plainenglish.io/next-js-tutorial-how-to-use-server-and-client-components-b77e892c5965?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yasir Khan`**
+✍️ **posted by `Nithidol Vacharotayan`**

-<blockquote>Mastering Next.js goes beyond pages and props — it’s about performance, structure, and production readiness.
+<blockquote>Next.js is a robust React framework that supports both server-side and client-side rendering.
+With the release of Next.js 13, developers…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
-Por que Usar WordPress Headless com Next.js é uma Boa Escolha? - <a href="https://medium.com/@enriquerenebr/por-que-usar-wordpress-headless-com-next-js-%C3%A9-uma-boa-escolha-abb29632af3e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Here’s how OpenAI Token count is computed in Tiktokenizer — Part 2 - <a href="https://medium.com/@ramunarasinga/heres-how-openai-token-count-is-computed-in-tiktokenizer-part-2-41c4739ca64f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Enrique Reyes`**
+✍️ **posted by `Ramu Narasinga`**

-<blockquote>Se você já trabalhou com WordPress, sabe que ele é incrivelmente flexível.
-Dá para criar desde um blog simples até um e-commerce completo…
+<blockquote>In this arcticle, we will review how OpenAI Token count is computed in Tiktokenizer.
+We will look at:
 Continue reading on Medium »</blockquote>

-<h3>4.
-Building a Scalable Design System in React with Tailwind CSS and ShadCN/UI - <a href="https://blog.cubed.run/building-a-scalable-design-system-in-react-with-tailwind-css-and-shadcn-ui-6274d69897c0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nesan`**

-<blockquote>Not a member yet?
-Read for FREE
-Continue reading on Cubed »</blockquote>

 <h3>5.
-Color Patterns Every Developer Needs to Understand (2025 Edition) - <a href="https://medium.com/@rameshkannanyt0078/color-patterns-every-developer-needs-to-understand-2025-edition-56b423a1e411?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Image Optimization in Next.js — Speed Up Your App Without Lifting a Finger ⚡ - <a href="https://medium.com/@theHackHabitual/image-optimization-in-next-js-speed-up-your-app-without-lifting-a-finger-16bf4c0e395f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ramesh Kannan s`**
+✍️ **posted by `The Hack Habitual`**

-<blockquote>As we move deeper into 2025, the line between developer and designer is blurrier than ever.
-Whether you’re building with Next.js, Tailwind…
+<blockquote>“The slowest thing in your app might not be your code — it’s your images.”
 Continue reading on Medium »</blockquote>

 <h3>6.
-Font Optimization in Next.js + Tailwind CSS the Right Way (Set Up Once, Use Anywhere) - <a href="https://medium.com/@dewananda124/font-optimization-in-next-js-tailwind-css-the-right-way-set-up-once-use-anywhere-e7eba7e3fa2c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 15 Just Flipped the Frontend Game, Why Everyone’s Rewriting Their Sites - <a href="https://medium.com/@CodeOps/next-js-15-just-flipped-the-frontend-game-why-everyones-rewriting-their-sites-73d4e3e18600?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dewa Putra Hernanda`**
+✍️ **posted by `CodeOps`**

-<blockquote>😩 Problem: Repetition and Inconsistency
+<blockquote>Next.js 15 dropped in October 2024, and it’s causing unprecedented migration waves across development teams.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Mastering useContext in React: Real Interview Questions with Code-Ready Solutions - <a href="https://coderraj07.medium.com/mastering-usecontext-in-react-real-interview-questions-with-code-ready-solutions-f013e40df74d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Di era digital saat ini, memiliki portofolio online bukan lagi sekadar pelengkap, melainkan… - <a href="https://medium.com/@marshelinda03/di-era-digital-saat-ini-memiliki-portofolio-online-bukan-lagi-sekadar-pelengkap-melainkan-291e40645537?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rajendra Bisoi`**
+✍️ **posted by `Marshelinda`**

-<blockquote>Here are 5 useContext interview questions with full code solutions.
-Each question includes a prompt and a React solution with context…
+<blockquote>Saya mencoba membuat website portofolio pribadi yang saya rancang dan kembangkan sendiri, mulai dari tahap perencanaan desain hingga…
 Continue reading on Medium »</blockquote>

 <h3>8.
+Next.js + React Context: Harici Kütüphanesiz Dinamik Dil Desteği - <a href="https://medium.com/@handememikoglu/next-js-react-context-harici-k%C3%BCt%C3%BCphanesiz-dinamik-dil-deste%C4%9Fi-52aeba7c8020?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Handememikoglu`**

+<blockquote>React uygulamalarında dil desteği eklemek için i18next gibi kütüphaneler popüler olsa da, küçük projelerde Context API ile kendi i18n…
+Continue reading on Medium »</blockquote>

-Here’s how OpenAI Token count is computed in Tiktokenizer — Part 1 - <a href="https://medium.com/@ramunarasinga/heres-how-openai-token-count-is-computed-in-tiktokenizer-part-1-1442b4841a66?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>9.
+My Journey from Beginner to 1 Year in Frontend: Lessons & Tips for New Devs - <a href="https://medium.com/@prathvikashetty343/my-journey-from-beginner-to-1-year-in-frontend-lessons-tips-for-new-devs-897fb4d79d77?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ramu Narasinga`**
+✍️ **posted by `Prathvika Shetty`**

-<blockquote>In this article, we will review how OpenAI token count is computed in tiktokenizer.
-We will look at:
+<blockquote>Frontend Developer at Codewave
 Continue reading on Medium »</blockquote>

 <br/>